TU-Wien-dataLAB/aqueduct/docs/getting-started.md

    ```
    This will build and start all required services using the provided `.example.env` and
 `example_router_config.yaml` files for environment variables and the router configuration.
+For example, you could use vLLM to run a model locally.

 4. **Access the application**